joseph-flinn/site/posts/0-git-monorepo.md

 can work to get around git not being designed to support monorepos.
 While it can work, I would mention that it feels bad to tag the entire tree of the monorepo to update a single project in the repo.

-There are more techincal issues in git for supporting monorepos that Atlassian goes into more depth in their article "[Monorepos in git](https://www.atlassian.com/git/tutorials/monorepos)".
+There are more technical issues in git for supporting monorepos that Atlassian goes into more depth in their article "[Monorepos in git](https://www.atlassian.com/git/tutorials/monorepos)".

 ### Resulting Pain Points

-There are some work arounds to get to a point where git can be adapted to host monorepos.
+There are some workarounds to get to a point where git can be adapted to host monorepos.
 However, those adaptions cause later pain points.

 #### 1. Industry Standard CI/CD flows